wp-plugins/jquery-colorbox/readme.txt

 Tags: jquery, colorbox, lightbox, images, gallery, javascript, overlay Requires at least: 2.8.5
 Tested up to: 2.9.1
-Stable tag: 1.3.3
+Stable tag: 2.0

-Sdds Colorbox/Lightbox functionality to images on the blog.
+Adds Colorbox/Lightbox functionality to images on the blog.
 Images are grouped by post or page.
 Also works on WordPress galleries.

 == Description ==